robie081/tortoiseshell/README.md

-A CodeCademy project for HTML and CSS practice
+A CodeCademy project for HTML and CSS practice.
-I tweaked the CSS to be mobile first and slimmer
+I tweaked the CSS to be mobile first and slimmer.